open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/energy_dispersion/index.rst

 * ``MIGRA_HI`` type: float
     * Energy migration upper bin edges
 * ``MATRIX`` type: float, dimensions: 3
-    * Matrix holding the probability for a given energy migration
+    * Matrix holding the probability for a given energy migration at a certain true energy and offset.